-Surveyors usually conduct inspections, surveys and examinations of container equipment either before or after a company leases a container to make sure the container is in the desired condition.
+A container surveyor usually conducts inspections, surveys and examinations of container equipment either before or after a company lease a container to make sure the container is in the desired condition.
 Most of the time leasing companies instruct a surveyor to safeguard themselves, but surveying containers is also important for cargo owners.
 Imagine your customer wants to ship food!
-In that case you would instruct a surveying company to make sure the containers you want to use are food-grades.
-In general, you can choose between different types of inspections, but usually surveying companies offer the following inspections.
+In that case, you would instruct a surveying company to make sure the containers you want to use are food-grades.
+In general, you can choose between different types of inspections, but usually, container surveying companies offer the following inspections:

 In this case a surveyor would inspect the containers before a lessee leases some containers to make sure that the container meets the condition criteria specified in the lease agreement between the lessor and the lessee.
 That includes a detailed record of the container’s condition in the beginning, with particular focus on any pre-existing damages or other defects.
 Afterward a surveyor would classify the container as general-cargo, food-grade or other standards specified by the lessee.
 For special containers such as reefers, an inspection would also include a check of reefer machinery, testing motors for bearing noise and leakage and requesting the download data in all cases.

 Benefits of on-hires include that the container will withstand in-service maintenance for a reasonable period of time.
 Having an on-hire inspection also guards against the lessee being held liable for any damage which occurred before delivery of the container.
 Most important is that a surveyor confirms the suitability of the container to carry the specific cargo – which is crucial for instance if you move food.